mbrow73/multiboundaryautomation/.github/ISSUE_TEMPLATE/vpc-sc-request.md

 labels: vpc-sc-request
 ---

 Thank you for submitting a VPC Service Controls request.
 Use the sections below to define one or more rules.
 For multiple rules, copy the **Rule** section as many times as needed.
+If different services need different methods/permissions, create separate rules.

 ### Request ID
 Provide a unique request identifier (e.g., `REQ123456`).